wjf0214/awesome-stars-wjf0214/README.md

 *   [refined-github/refined-github](https://github.com/refined-github/refined-github) - :octocat: Browser extension that simplifies the GitHub interface and adds useful features

-*   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that provides a one-stop solution for both public and private cloud. https://sealos.io
+*   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that provides a one-stop solution for both public and private cloud.
+You can run any Docker image on sealos, start high availability databases like mysql/pgsql/redis/mongo, develop backend applications using node.js serverless

 *   [cs01/termpair](https://github.com/cs01/termpair) - View and control terminals from your browser with end-to-end encryption 🔒